StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/beer-dna-extraction.md

 *A yeast cell - Frankie Robertson, CC ASA, [Wikimedia](https://en.wikipedia.org/wiki/File:Yeast_cell_english.svg)*

+1. Prepare a cold mix (-20°C) with 3 volume of ice and 1 volume of salt
 1. Add 200µl of lysis buffer into each tube
 2. Mix carefully by pipetting up and down (at least 10 times) to resolve the pellet
 3. Repeat 2 times
-    1. Put the tubes into the ethanol bath (-80°C) or dry ice for 2 min
+    1. Put the tubes into the cold mix (-20°C) for 2 min
     2. Put the tubes in boiling water (100°C) for 2 min
     3. Vortex the tubes for 30s

 The freezing and boiling destroys both membranes and help to release the DNA.

-### Extract the DNA from the content of the cell
+### Extract the DNA from the cell

 Now we want to extract DNA.
 The liquid contains also buffer and cell garbage.